Merkel Selects Punkrocker’s ‘Highlight’ For Farewell Parade.

 A music corps clarinetist composed an orchestral version of the song, which was initially issued in 1974, especially for the celebration.

-The military ceremonial, known as a “grosser Zapfenstreich,” dates back to the sixteenth century and is the German army’s highest honor.
+While few were shocked by Merkel’s choice of the hymn “Grosser Gott, wir loben dich” (Holy God, we adore thy name), many were taken aback by the third song, Hildegard Knef’s moving sixties ballad “Für mich soll’s rote Rosen regen” (It should shower red roses for me).

-Because of the recent spike in coronavirus infections in Germany, attendance at the ceremony in front of Germany’s defense ministry in Berlin will be limited.
+According to Spiegel, the tearjerker is “unexpectedly romantic for a lady with the sober, pragmatic manner of governance.”

-Guests will be required to present identification.
+Its lyrics have the potential to do so.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.